Leonard Plugge: Offshore years

 Plugge created the International Broadcasting Company in 1931 as a commercial rival to the British Broadcasting Corporation by buying airtime from radio stations such as those of Normandy, Toulouse, Ljubljana, Juan les Pins, Paris, Poste Parisien, Athlone, Barcelona, Madrid and Rome.
 IBC worked indirectly with Radio Luxembourg until 1936.
 World War II silenced most of Plugge's stations between 1939 and 1945.

 Plugge, a radio enthusiast, would collect the schedules of radio stations he visited during long motoring holidays on the European continent and sell them to the BBC to publish in Radio Times and other magazines such as Wireless World.
 On one such journey, Plugge asked the café owner at the Café Colonne, located in the coastal village of Fécamp, Normandy, what there was to see in the town.
 He was told that a young member of the Le Grand family – which owned the town's Benedictine distillery – had a small radio transmitter behind a piano in his house, and that a local cobbler's business had increased after his name was mentioned during a broadcast.

 Plugge went to see Fernand Le Grand and offered to buy time to broadcast programmes in English.
 Le Grand agreed, and a studio was set up in the loft over the old stables in rue George Cuvier, from which the programmes were broadcast by Plugge's employees.
-The first presenter was a cashier from the National Provincial Bank's Le Havre branch, whom Plugge had met when drawing cash after leaving Le Grand.
-Bank teller turned broadcaster William Evelyn Kingwell agreed to motorcycle over on Sundays to introduce records.
+The first presenter was a cashier from the National Provincial Bank's Le Havre branch named William Evelyn Kingwell, whom Plugge had met when drawing cash after leaving Le Grand.
+Kingwell agreed to motorcycle over on Sundays to introduce records.

 Kingwell fell ill and Plugge brought in new announcers, including Max Staniforth and Stephen Williams, and later Bob Danvers-Walker and general manager-cum-presenter David Davies, who, after the war, became station manager and managing director of the English-language 'offshore' broadcaster, LM Radio (Radio Lourenco Marques), Mozambique, from 1947 to 1969.
 Many others joined during the life of Radio Normandy (the station used this anglicised spelling in its British literature and advertising).

 The power of the transmitter increased after Plugge convinced film studio and 280-strong cinema chain owner Gaumont British, owner of the Sunday Referee, an entertainment-based Sunday newspaper to sponsor him and print Radio Normandy's schedule.
 A new studio was established in a house in the town.

 Radio Normandy by now had a large audience as far north as the English Midlands, and many big names of the day.
 Among them was Roy Plomley, later famous for creating and presenting Desert Island Discs for BBC radio.